apache/superset/superset-frontend/temporary_superset_ui/superset-ui/plugins/superset-ui-plugins/README.md

 These packages are extracted with minimal changes (almost as-is).
 They also depend on legacy API (`viz.py`) to function.

 `@superset-ui/plugin-*` packages are newer and has higher quality in general.
+A key difference that they do not depend on `viz.py` (which contain visualization-specific python code) and interface with `/api/v1/query/` instead: a new generic endpoint instead meant to serve all visualizations.

 We are not accepting pull requests for new community-contributed plugins to be merged into this repository at the moment.
 We will keep it lean for now to improve the standard and reduce operational load on maintenance.